 Gray Whale Watching in Baja, Mexico also looks like an amazing experience.

-Whale sharks come to the surface to feed on plankton, you’ve got to swim pretty fast to keep up with them – hence this shaky mess of a GoPro video…
+Whale sharks come to the surface tog feed on plankton, you’ve got to swim pretty fast to keep up with them – hence this shaky mess of a GoPro video.

-If you’re a budget traveller, a tour to swim with whale sharks on Isla Mujeres is probably going to be a significant expense.
+If you’re a budget traveller, a whale shark tour is probably going to be a significant expense.

-You’ll come across vastly different prices while you’re shopping for whale shark tours, whether online or in person.
+You’ll come across vastly different prices whether online or in person.

 Don’t book anything online or in advance, as it’s a lot more expensive than what you can find once you’re on Isla Mujeres.